NikoMalik/jwt-zig/.github/ISSUE_TEMPLATE/bug.md

   - type: markdown
     attributes:
       value: |
         Thank you for submitting a bug report.
-It helps make Bun better.

   - type: input
     attributes:
-      label: What version of Bun is running?
+      label: What version of zig?

-      description: Copy the output of `bun --revision`
+      description: Copy the output of `zig version`
   - type: input
     attributes:
       label: What platform is your computer?